 - Jury duty.
 In Oregon, employees are entitled to unpaid leave for jury service, and employers may not require them to use annual, sick, or vacation leave.
 Employers who fire or penalize employees for jury duty may be subject to special damages in a wrongful termination lawsuit.

 - Family and medical leave.
 Oregon employees are protected by the federal Family Medical Leave Act (FMLA).
 This law gives eligible employees who work for larger employees the right to take up to 12 weeks off, unpaid, every year for their own serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service; employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
 Employees must be reinstated to the same position they previously held once their FMLA leave is over.
 To learn more, see Nolo’s FMLA page.
 Oregon also has its own family and medical leave law.
-In addition, employers in Oregon must give employees time off to handle medical, legal, and safety issues arising from domestic violence.
+In addition, employers in Oregon must give employees time off to handle medical, legal, and safety issues arising from domestic violence, sexual assault, stalking, or harassment.
 For information about Oregon’s leave laws, see Nolo’s article Family and Medical Leave in Oregon.